atulloh/oddball/v2/build-log.md

 #### Case

 I doubt many people will care, but I completely rewrote the OpenSCAD code for v2.
-I even nearly managed to do it all with barely any (magic numbers)[https://en.wikipedia.org/wiki/Magic_number_(programming)], but a few snuck in.
+I even nearly managed to do it all with barely any [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)), but a few snuck in.
 The rewrite should make it much easier for me if I (or perhaps someone else) ever come back to this code base and needs to change something.

 <figure>
   <img src="{{site.baseurl}}/assets/images/open-scad-1.png" alt="Open SCAD 1"/>